-Making a Will should not be left to old age; if you want your assets to go to the people and/or charities that you want them to then you must make a Will.
+Making a Will should not be left to old age.
+If you want your assets to go to the people or charities that you want, you must make a Will.

-Our Wills Department are able to help you make a Will, should you not already have one, or amend your Will should your circumstances change (for instance in the event of a marriage, divorce or separation or the birth of children or grandchildren).
+Our Wills Department are able to prepare your Will, if you not have one, or amend your Will if your circumstances change (for instance in the event of a marriage, divorce, separation or the birth of children or grandchildren).

-By making a Will, you can choose to whom you want to leave your estate as well as appointing guardians to look after any young children should you die whilst they are under 18.
+By making a Will, you can choose to whom you want to leave your estate as well as appointing guardians to look after any young children should you die whilst they are under the age of 18.
 By planning ahead, you can ensure that you do not cause unnecessary difficulties for your loved ones.
-You can use your Will to look after everything that is important to you, including charitable causes.
+You can use your Will to look after everything that is important to you, including charitable causes or pets.

 We have prepared an information sheet that you can download free by clicking on the link below:

 To talk to us about making a Will please call on 0161 624 6811 (Option 3).